lizkaufman/project-quiz-component-experiment/README.md

 # Experimenting - designing a quiz component

-Working out how to design a personality quiz component as part of our School of Code final project (and finally getting my head around how to make a useReducer!)
+I experimented and worked out how to design a personality quiz component as part of our School of Code final project (and finally got my head around how to make a useReducer - hooray!).

+The components from this repo have now been woven into the main project repo.

 ## To run: